-- The purpose of the study will be to describe the use of a sous vide cooking device in heating a water bath for the acute treatment of frostbite in the emergency department (ED). - The aims will be to use this device in the treatment of 3-5 cases of acute frostbite in the ED.
-The specific aims will be to assess the ability of the device to reach and maintain a target water temperature, and to survey those involved in the management of the patient regarding ease of use of this modality. - We hypothesize that the sous vide device will rapidly heat a small water bath, maintain the target temperature, and be considered easy to use.
+- The purpose of the study will be to describe the use of a sous vide cooking device (SVD) in heating a water bath for the acute treatment of frostbite in the emergency department (ED). - The aims will be to use this device in the treatment of an estimated 5-20 cases of acute frostbite in the ED, across a multicenter collaboration.
+The specific aims will be to assess the ability of the device to reach and maintain a target water temperature, and to survey those involved in the management of the patient regarding ease of use of this modality. - Based on pilot study preliminary data, we hypothesize that the SVD will rapidly heat a small water bath, maintain the target temperature, and be considered easy to use.